OpenSwitchNOS/openswitch-ops-docs/quick-start.md

 ## Developing for OpenSwitch resources
 For more information on developing for OpenSwitch, see the following guides:
-* [Develop on OpenSwitch](develop-on-openswitch) to learn how to work with the OpenSwitch development environment.
+* [Changing OpenSwith Code](changing-openswitch-code) to learn how to work with the OpenSwitch development environment.
 * [How to Contribute Code](contribute-code) to learn how to submit your code UpStream.